power-assert-js/espower-loader/README.md

 });
 ```

-You can specify `espower` options explicitly.
+You can specify options for `espower` module explicitly.

 ```javascript
 require('espower-loader')({